Dartvauder/NeuroSandboxWebUI/README.md

 * Support for diffusers (safetensors) models (StableDiffusion) - txt2img, img2img, inpaint, video and extras tabs
 * AudioCraft support (Models: musicgen, audiogen and magnet)
 * Supports TTS and Whisper models (For LLM)
-* Support for Lora, Vae, Inpaint and Upscale models (For Stable Diffusion)
+* Support for Lora, Vae, Inpaint, Upscale and Video models (For Stable Diffusion)
 * Support Multiband Diffusion model (For AudioCraft)
 * Ability to select an avatar (For LLM)
 * Model settings inside the interface